 An integrated audio description means your main narration already describes what’s on-screen.
 This approach works best for demos and presentations.

 Integrating your description into your narration is the easiest way to create an audio description.
-So, even if you’re not doing a demo or presentation, still consider this option to find out if it would work.
+So, even if you’re not doing a demo or presentation, still consider this option.
 You might be surprised.

 Here are some examples of how your narration would change to include a description of what’s happening on-screen:

-The other option is a separate video that has narration just for the audio description.
-So, there are two versions of the video: one with just the main narration and another with the main narration plus narration that is just describing on-screen visuals.
+The other option is a separate video with narration just for the audio description.
+So, there are two versions of the video: one with just the main narration and another with the main narration plus narration that describes on-screen visuals.

 Common types of videos where this would be a better option are entertainment videos, some marketing videos, or any video where describing the visual doesn’t naturally fit into the main narration.